 - Ability and willingness to accurately, methodologically and logically analyse and interpret complex marine fisheries biology and management material.
 Ability to understand and reliably interpret relevant concepts.

 - Strong comprehension of subject area.
 Ability to synthesize large amounts of information and to focus quickly on the essence of an issue/problem and the solutions available to Pew.
 Produce work of consistently high standards, without errors or omissions.

-- Ability to meet multiple deadlines by maintaining a high level of organization and by being conscious of priorities.
+- Ability to meet multiple deadlines by maintaining a high level of organisation and by being conscious of priorities.
 Ability to develop and move projects forward with a high degree of independence and autonomy, yet working in a cooperative spirit in a multi-disciplinary and multi-cultural team.

 - Excellent and compelling written and oral communications skills in English.
 Strong oral, presentation, facilitation and written communication skills, such that complex ideas, thoughts and concepts are clearly articulated for different audiences.
 Clear, effective writing style and highly-articulate and persuasive in face to face communication.